Message from the Committee

 Role of the Committee

-This committee meets once a month in Maffra and is responsible for:
+This committee meets seven times a year in Maffra and is responsible for:

 - helping to shape and approve our Eastern Irrigation Business including future plans, prices, investments, budgets and performance indicators